bitcoin-api/bitcoin-api/README.md

 #### POST - Create Token
 Create a new token.
-Tokens provide access to your bitcoins and associated resources by authorizing token-only requests.
+Tokens provide access to your Bitcoins and associated resources by authorizing token-only requests.